ktranada/Been-Jumping/README.md

 One weak, uncalculated jump is all it takes for her to fail.

-** It is up to you to coach her and make sure is ready for Street Fighter 5.**
+**It is up to you to coach her and make sure she is ready for Street Fighter 5.**